 MSD Animal Health has pioneered an approach to pet vaccination that minimises the number of vaccinations required and defines them into two categories - core and non-core.
 Core vaccinations should be given to every pet, and non-core vaccinations to those animals that have a lifestyle that puts them at particular risk for certain diseases.
 More on this is explained throughout the website.

 There are certain infectious diseases you should protect your pet against, depending on its individual lifestyle.
 For puppies and dogs, vaccinations against parvovirus, distemper, infectious canine hepatitis and leptospirosis, are considered “core”.
 Kittens and cats should to be protected against cat 'flu (viral and/or bacterial), feline leukaemia and panleucopaenia.
-Finally for rabbits, consideration should be given to protecting against myxomatosis and viral haemorrhagic disease.
+Finally for rabbits, consideration should be given to protecting against myxomatosis and rabbit haemorrhagic disease.

 For pets that stay in kennels or catteries, special attention should be given to exposure of infectious diseases like canine infectious tracheobronchitis (kennel cough), Bordetella bronchiseptica and cat ‘flu complex.